 The Director General of Vietnam Customs also emphasized: “Vietnam Customs always respects, preserves and cares about further developing this special relationship.
 Therefore, this Conference is an opportunity for the two Customs agencies to look back on the cooperation journey and discuss action plans for 2025.”

-Lao Customs has deployed the Electronic Customs Declaration System with 20 modules and completed the connection with the information technology systems of ministries, branches and enterprises.
+Lao Customs has deployed the Electronic Customs Declaration System with 20 modules and has completed the connection with the information technology systems of ministries, branches and enterprises.
 Lao Customs always prioritizes human resource development to improve the performance in state management of customs.

 Director General Phoukhaokham Vannavongxay said that the exchange, sharing and support in professional activities of Vietnam Customs in recent times have brought many useful results for Lao Customs in the process of development.